 - Avoid using too many plugins.
 This goes hand in hand with the K.I.S.S. principle.
 Less is more!
 Yes we all love plugins but there are so many that you don’t actually need!
 Make sure the ones you have play well with one another.

 Related Article at WorkFromYourLaptop.com!

-Elementor is a solid page builder that allows you to bring your website to life without needing to know a single line of code.
-Fight the urge to go overboard with the elements you use while using image optimization and caching plugins to ensure your Elementor website is lightning fast!
+Elementor allows you to bring your website to life without knowing a single line of code.
+Fight the urge to go overboard with too many elements.
+Use image optimization and caching plugins to ensure your Elementor website is lightning fast!